zushicat/covid-19-data-crawler/README.md

 Scrape datatable of the overview page:
 https://www.stadt-koeln.de/leben-in-koeln/gesundheit/infektionsschutz/corona-virus/corona-virus-anzahl-der-bestaetigten-faelle-koeln

+There are daily updates by press releases but the tech team responsible for the chart (and datatable) obviously don't update on the weekend. **Boo!**

 ### 3 - News outlets
 Data taken from Zeit Online (ZON) and Berliner Morgenpost